Echinomastus erectocentrus var. erectocentrus

-on gentle south or east slopes in upland desert or semi-desert grassland.
+Flats or gentle south or east facing slopes in Chihuahuan desert upland or semi-desert grassland,

 Federal Threatened and Endangered Species status: